 Introduction

+The term environment refers to an organization’s natural and human surroundings.
+An organization’s environment extends from within the organization itself to the global system, and incudes air, water, land, flora, and fauna (including people), and natural resources of all kinds.

-Aids to Navigation (AtoN) play a critical role in protecting the environment by preventing maritime disasters that could have potentially catastrophic ecological impact on sensitive marine and terrestrial ecosystems.
+Aids to Navigation (AtoN) play a critical role in protecting the environment by preventing maritime disasters that could have potentially catastrophic ecological impact on sensitive marine and terrestrial ecosystems and therefore the wider global environment.

-However, AtoN equipment and activities themselves have the potential to create significant environmental impact through waste generation, unsustainable energy use, pollution and habitat disturbance.
-It is essential to minimize these negative impacts so that the benefits of AtoNs are not offset by unintentional negative impacts of their operation on the environment.
+Despite its role in protection of the environment, AtoN equipment and activities themselves have the potential to create significant environmental impact through waste generation, unsustainable energy use, pollution and habitat disturbance.
+It is essential to minimize these negative impacts so that the benefits of AtoN are not offset by unintentional negative impacts of their operation on the environment.
 Minimizing the impacts can be achieved by responsible environmental management and the factoring in of environmental concerns to all levels of AtoN operations; design, installation, management and maintenance.

-In order to manage the impact of AtoN activities on the environment, an ethos of environmental protection and natural resources stewardship should be promulgated throughout the organization.
-Environmental considerations should be made a part of all engineering, planning, and decision-making processes.
+In order to manage the impact of AtoN activities on the environment, an ethos of environmental protection and natural resources stewardship should be promulgated throughout an organization.
+Environmental considerations should be made a part of all engineering, planning, decision-making and operational processes.

 Scope

 This Guideline has been designed as a practical guide on;